alfabravo2013/spring-essentials/README.md

 *This example doesn't work throwing `BeanCreationException` with the reason `"because module java.xml does not export com.sun.org.apache.xerces.internal.jaxp to unnamed module"` but shows the principle.*
 **Absolutely legacy code, should be replaced with Java-based config.**

+## Bean initialization and destruction

+`@Bean(initMethod="start", destroyMethod="finish")` is one of the ways to define custom initialization and destruction of a bean.
+Both referred methods must not have any arguments and must return `void`.

+**Note that Spring doesn't necesserily destroy a bean!** To enforce the destruction, call `ctx.close()` on your context reference.
+**Also, note that init and destroy methods work only if the bean is a singleton!**

+Another way is to use `@PostConstruct` and `@PreDestroy` on the methods inside the bean class.
+They are **standard Java annotations** and are not Spring-bound but **cannot be used if you don't own the code of the class**.

+## AOP
+This concept helps to avoid code tangling and code scattering.
+- Code tangling means that there are multiple unrelated things going on in one method.
+For example: doing business logic plus writing logs to a file plus checking permissions.
+- Code scattering means repeating the same things in different parts of the application.
+For example: calling a logger everywhere.

+Aspect oriented programming allows to encapsulate such things in a class and apply its functionality in various places.
+This way the code is removed from the business logic and is not repeated elsewhere.